Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

-Since our method also accepts fused channel-mixing feature as the input, we compare our method with the state-of-the-art multi-modal methods, i.e., MTUT~\cite{mtut}, TEMT-Net~\cite{temt}, AMF~\cite{amf}, and MFT~\cite{mft}.
+Since our method also accepts a fused channel-mixing feature as the input, we compare our method with the state-of-the-art multi-modal methods, i.e., MTUT~\cite{mtut}, TEMT-Net~\cite{temt}, AMF~\cite{amf}, and MFT~\cite{mft}.
 The F1-score of MTUT and TEMT-Net are reported in the work~\cite{amf}, where the author implemented them with the fusion of RGB and Depth.
 The results on BP4D are shown in Table~\ref{tab:table3}.
-Our method outperforms all the related methods and achieves the highest F1-score at 67.4\%, which is 5.2\% higher than MTUT, 4.2\% higher than TEMT-Net, 2.6\% higher than MFT, and 1.6\% higher than AMF.
-In terms of 12 AUs, our method performs best in 6 AUs: \textit{AU1}, \textit{AU7}, \textit{AU14}, \textit{AU17}, \textit{AU23} and \textit{AU24}.
-Furthermore, the fusion feature with channel-mixing also surpasses the performance of all the methods on a single modality.
-Thus validating that using multiple modalities is more effective than a single modality.
+Our method outperforms all the related methods and achieves the highest F1-score at 66.2\%.
+In terms of 12 AUs, our method performs best in 7 AUs: \textit{AU1},\IT{AU4}, \textit{AU7}, \textit{AU14}, \textit{AU17}, \textit{AU23} and \textit{AU24}.
+The fusion feature surpasses the performance of all single-modality methods, which validates the effectiveness of utilizing multiple modalities.